DLR-VF/UrMoAC/README.md

 * possibility to read time-dependent travel times (for motorised individual traffic);
 * support for data preparation and visualisation.

+## Documentation

+The complete documentation is located at <http://urmoac.readthedocs.io>.
+It should cover different versions.

+When using one of the releases, you should consult the included documentation as the information below describes the current state of the development.

+Please consult the section *Links* below for further information sources.

 ## Installation

 **UrMoAC** is written in the [Java](https://www.java.com/) programming language.
 You need [Java](https://www.java.com/) to run it.
 The easiest way to install it is to download the .jar-file from the latest [release](https://github.com/DLR-VF/UrMoAC/releases).
 Further possibilities to run it are given at [Installation](https://github.com/DLR-VF/UrMoAC/blob/master/docs/mkdocs/Installation.md).